Dynamically generated concatenated codes and their phase diagrams: Phase diagram under unheralded errors

 \subsection{Depolarizing surface errors}

-For trees that generate codes with growing code distance, subject to errors only on the leaves, we expect at least two phases: the noncoding phase where the fixed point distribution is trivial (\autoref{eq:noncoding}), and a coding phase characterized by perfect recovery as $t\rightarrow\infty$:
+For trees that generate codes with growing code distance, subject to errors only on the leaves, we expect at least two phases: the noncoding phase where the fixed point distribution is trivial (\autoref{eq:noncoding}), and a coding phase characterized by a \gs{zero-temperature fixed point:}

-Depending on the gate and the bias in the error channel, there may also exist intermediate phases where only classical information survives.
+\gs{That is, in the absence of bulk errors, the coding phase has asymptotically perfect recovery as $t\rightarrow\infty$.} Depending on the gate and the bias in the error channel, there may also exist intermediate phases where only classical information survives.

-To identify the threshold between these phases, we compute the average failure probability (\autoref{eq:pfail-eta}), which in the population dynamics is
+To identify the threshold between these phases, we compute the average failure probability [\autoref{eq:pfail-eta}], which in the population dynamics is

 Let's consider depolarizing noise, $p_x=p_y=p_z=p/3$.
 In the vicinity of a critical point at $p_c$, $P_F(p,t)$ obeys the scaling form

 where $\xi_c$ is an effective correlation length along the time direction, dependent on the choice of gate.